 HELOC vs Home Equity Loan Explained

-A HELOC and a home equity loan are both secured by the equity in your home.
-The main difference between a HELOC and a home equity loan comes down to how you get and use the money.
+A HELOC (Home Equity Line of Credit) and a HELOAN (Home Equity Loan) are both secured by the equity in your home.
+The main difference between a HELOC and a HELOAN comes down to how you get and use the money.

 A HELOC loan is akin to a credit card in that it’s a line of credit supported by the equity in your home that you repay over time.
 In contrast, a home equity loan consists of taking out a loan against the equity in your home in a lump sum, then repaying it.
 The home equity loan closes after it’s paid off.
 Read on to learn more about the difference between the two types of financial instruments that take advantage of the equity in your home.